Exact Formulas of the Transition Probabilities of the Multi-Species Asymmetric Simple Exclusion Process: Introduction

-The purpose of this paper is to provide a method to find an exact and explicit formula of the probability $P_{(Y,\nu)}(X,\pi;t)$ that the system is in $(X,\pi)$ at time $t$, given an initial state $(Y,\nu)$ for each $\mathcal{M}$.
-If $\mathcal{M} = [i,i,\cdots,i]$, then a permutation of $[i,i,\cdots,i]$ is uniquely $ii~\cdots~i$, so the system is the ASEP, and if $\mathcal{M} = [1,2,\cdots,N]$, then all $N$ particles in the system belong to all different species.
-The exact formulas of the transition probabilities of the ASEP, written $P_Y(X;t)$, were obtained by Tracy and Widom \cite{Tracy-Widom-2008}, generalizing Sch\"{u}tz's formulas \cite{Schutz-1997} for the totally asymmetric simple exclusion process (TASEP).
-Tracy and Widom's formulas of the transition probabilities of the ASEP are in the form of the $N$-fold contour integral
+The purposes of this paper are to provide the explicit formula of the probability $P_{(Y,\nu)}(X,\pi;t)$ that the system is in $(X,\pi)$ at time $t$, given an initial state $(Y,\nu)$ for each $\mathcal{M}$, and to show that the formula of $P_{(Y,\nu)}(X,\pi;t)$ is in the form of a determinant in the case that all particles move only in one direction and $\nu = \pi$.
+If $\mathcal{M} = [i,i,\dots,i]$, then the permutation of $[i,i,\dots,i]$ is uniquely $ii\,\cdots\,i$, so the system is the ASEP.
+If $\mathcal{M} = [1,2,\dots,N]$, then all $N$ particles in the system belong to all different species.
+The exact formulas of the transition probabilities of the ASEP, written $P_Y(X;t)$, were obtained by Tracy and Widom~\cite{Tracy-Widom-2008}, generalizing Sch\"{u}tz's formulas~\cite{Schutz-1997} for the totally asymmetric simple exclusion process (TASEP).
+Tracy and Widom's formula for the transition probabilities of the ASEP is an $N$-fold contour integral

-where the notation $\dashint_c$ implies $\frac{1}{2\pi i}\int_c$ and the contour $c$ is a circle centered at the origin with \textit{sufficiently small} radius.
-The sum in (\ref{103367}) is over all permutations $\sigma$ in the symmetric group $S_N$ and
+where the notation $\dashint_c$ implies $\frac{1}{2\pi {\rm i}}\int_c$ and the contour $c$ is a circle centered at the origin with \textit{sufficiently small} radius.
+The sum inside the integrals in~(\ref{103367}) is over all permutations~$\sigma$ in the symmetric group $S_N$ and

 where